-Expats will find that working in Cape Town is often a considerable step back from the rat race they may be used to.
+New arrivals working in Cape Town often find the daily grind to be a considerable step back from the rat race they may be used to.
 To some, it seems as if Capetonians would contend that there are too many other wonderful ways to be spending time.
 In fact, many of the people that have relocated here don't hang onto the ladder of ambition for too long as they reprioritise their lives.

 On the downside, employers are fully aware that the city's striking landscapes beckon qualified workers from South Africa and elsewhere to the metropolis.
 It follows that fewer job opportunities exist in the city and smaller salaries accompany the positions that do become available, especially when compared with the likes of Johannesburg.
 Generally, once people pin down a good job with a respectable company, turnover is relatively low.